The Capacity of Associated Subsequence Retrieval: Main Results

 \begin{remark} \normalfont It may be surprising that the $\epsilon-$capacity is the same as the zero-error-rate capacity.
-This shows that there is no difference between the approximation of the causal subsequence and the zero-error-rate learning of it in the asymptotic regimes, from the perspective of the required sample complexity. \end{remark}
+This shows that there is no difference between the approximation of the associated subsequence and the zero-error-rate retrieval in the asymptotic regimes, from the perspective of sample complexity. \end{remark}

-\begin{remark} \normalfont To prove Theorem \ref{thrm2}, we develop a complementary procedure to convert any algorithm that approximates the causal subsequence, according to an error rate of at most $\epsilon$, to another algorithm that learns it with the zero-error-rate condition.
-Hence using Theorem \ref{thrm1} we conclude the desired result. \end{remark}
+\begin{remark} \normalfont To prove Theorem \ref{thrm2}, we develop a complementary procedure to convert any algorithm that approximates the associated subsequence, according to an error rate of at most $\epsilon$, to another algorithm that retrieves it with the zero-error-rate condition. \end{remark}

-The proofs of the main results of this paper can be found in the next two sections.